bashrc2/AberMUSH/README.md

 ![AberMUSH](docs/combat.png)

+### Weather

+The system includes a weather simulation with varying seasonal and daily temperatures, passing clouds and rain.
+The ambient weather conditions may affect your combat performance, especialy if you are wearing armor or carrying a lot of weight.

 ### Combat

 Collecting weapons or armor will alter your chances of success in combat.
 In order to use a weapon you first need to be holding it.
 Merely having it in your inventory isn't enough for it to be effective.
 For example: